-I catch up with contractors which are working on my projects for the day and make sure all the paper work is sorted and that we have goals for the day.
-There can be multiple groups of contractors on site at any one time, so this can take some time.
+I catch up with contractors who are working on my projects for the day and make sure all the paperwork is sorted and that we have goals for the day.
+There can be multiple groups of contractors on-site at any one time, so this can take some time.

 I make myself a coffee and head to my desk where I catch up on emails.
 These usually consist of contractors, suppliers and staff asking for information on my projects.
 I then set some goals to achieve for the day and make a plan.

 It’s Friday and we have our weekly engineering catch up over some coffees and slice brought from a café across the road.
 We go around in a circle and discuss what we have all been working on during the week.

 I am working on a new project that needs a project definition and estimate.
 I will use a template for the definition to ensure I cover all potential requirements of the project.
 I will then begin determining an estimate for the project over the coming weeks.

 I have some lunch in the common room and chat to colleagues from other departments.
 I usually bring meals that I have prepared earlier in the week.

 I have recently completed a project allowing 4 extra products to be produced in one of our tanks on site.
 A bunch of new equipment (actuated valves, various transmitters, gas detectors and a heat exchanger) has been added to the plant and pipe-routes which I need to commission.
 I have the lead process engineer, electricians and automation techs with me to assist and help solve any issues I may face.
 I am just doing water trials before going onto chemical commissioning to make sure all installed equipment is working correctly.

 I head out to site and catch up with contractors and see what progress has been made on my projects and discuss any issues that have been faced.